yaya2devops/ServerlessPostAPI/README.md

 ![Thunder Client Vs Code Extension](https://raw.githubusercontent.com/yaya2devops/aws-cloud-project-bootcamp/main/journal/assets/week0/postapi/postapi-poc.png)

-4. Check your subscribed email for the post notif.
+- Finally, check your subscribed email for the post notif.
 ![Post API Email](https://raw.githubusercontent.com/yaya2devops/aws-cloud-project-bootcamp/main/journal/assets/week0/postapi/postapi-email.png)

+### Conclude

+By carefully following the outlined steps, you'll be well-equipped to establish a robust and functional serverless notification API using AWS Lambda and Amazon SNS.

+Your thorough understanding of this process will serve as a solid foundation for further AWS serverless endeavors!